PavelArs/messenger-dapp/README.md

 This will:

 - Deploy the contract to the Sepolia testnet
-- Generate contract integration files for the frontend with the new address
+- Generate contract integration files for the web with the new address

 ## Smart Contract Functions